 failure; product success; risk; lessons from failure; process

 Slegers, Nathan; Kadish, Ronald T.; Payton, Gary E.; Thomas, John; Griffin, Michael D.; and Dumbacher, Dan, "Learning from Failure in Systems Engineering: A Panel Discussion" (2012).
-Faculty Publications - Department of Mechanical and Civil Engineering.
+Faculty Publications - Biomedical, Mechanical, and Civil Engineering.
 13.